Relation algebras of Sugihara, Belnap, Meyer, and Church: Sugihara

-The chains $\{<,\leq\}$ and $\{>,\geq\}$ appear in Belnap's proof \cite[p.\,145]{Belnap1960} of the variable-sharing property, that if $\A\to\B$ is a theorem of the logic $\RR$ then $\A$ and $\B$ share at least one propositional variable.
-The proof proceeds by first noting that if the variables of $\A$ are mapped to relations in $\{<,\leq\}$, then, by the closure of this set under the relevant operations, $\A$ must also be mapped to one of these two relations.
-If the variables of $\B$ do not occur in $\A$, they may be mapped to $\{>,\geq\}$, and, by closure, $\B$ will also be mapped into this set.
-But then the formula $\A\to\B$ will be mapped to the residual of something in $\{<,\leq\}$ with something in $\{>,\geq\}$.
-Every such residual is $\emptyset$, and $\emptyset$ not designated, so $\A\to\B$ is not valid in $\mathbf\M_0$.
-The axioms of $\RR$ (formulas (R1)--(R13) in Table \ref{table2}) are valid in $\mathbf\M_0$, and the rules of deduction presereve validity, so $\A\to\B$ is not a theorem of $\RR$ whenever $\A$ and $\B$ share no variable.
+The chains $\{<,\leq\}$ and $\{>,\geq\}$ appear in Belnap's original proof \cite[p.\,145]{MR0141590} of the variable-sharing property for the logic $\EE$ of Anderson-Belnap \cite[\SS21.1]{MR0406756}, which says that if $\A\to\B$ is a theorem of $\EE$ then $\A$ and $\B$ share at least one propositional variable.
+The same proof applies to the logic $\RR$.
+Axioms (R1)--(R13) for $\RR$ are shown in Table \ref{table2}; see \cite[\SS27.1.1]{MR0406756} or \cite[pp.\ xxiii--xxvi]{MR1223997}.
+The axioms of $\RR$ are valid in $\MM$, and the rules of deduction preserve validity, so $\A\to\B$ is not a theorem of $\RR$ whenever $\A$ and $\B$ share no variable.

-For every finite cardinality there is exactly one Sugihara lattice having that cardinality.
-Because $\rmin$ is order-reversing, finite Sugihara lattices of odd cardinality must have a fixed element under $\rmin$ (the one in the middle).
+For every finite cardinality there is exactly one Sugihara chain having that cardinality.
+Because $\rmin$ is order-reversing, finite Sugihara chains of odd cardinality must have an element that is a fixed point for $\rmin$, the one in the middle.
 Such an element would be assigned as a truth value to a formula that is equivalent to its own negation.
-Sugihara lattices without fixed elements under negation are called ``normal'' by Meyer~\cite[p.\ 400]{AndersonBelnap1975}, so odd Sugihara lattices are not normal.
-Sugihara lattices with even cardinality have no elements fixed by $\rmin$ (which interchanges the top and bottom halves while reversing their order).
-Sugihara lattices with even cardinality were used by Meyer \cite[p.\ 413, Corollary 3.1]{AndersonBelnap1975} to prove that the theorems of $\RM$ are exactly those formulas that are valid in all finite Sugihara lattices.
-His result was employed for the completeness theorem \cite[Theorem 6.2(iii)]{zbMATH05689294}, that a formula is a theorem of $\RM$ if and only if it is valid in every finite algebra in $\KRM$ (see Definition \ref{KRM} below).
+Sugihara chains without fixed points under negation are called ``normal'' by Meyer~\cite[p.\ 400]{MR0406756}, so odd Sugihara chains are not normal.
+Sugihara chains with even cardinality have no elements fixed by $\rmin$, which interchanges the top and bottom halves while reversing their order.
+Sugihara chains with even cardinality were used by Meyer \cite[p.\ 413, Corollary 3.1]{MR0406756} to prove that the theorems of $\RM$ are exactly those formulas that are valid in all finite Sugihara chains.
+His result was used to prove \cite[Theorem 6.2(iii)]{MR2641636}, which says that a formula is a theorem of $\RM$ if and only if it is valid in every finite algebra in $\KRM$ (see Definition \ref{KRM}).